Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 district, or private organization from requesting or utilizing sealed felony

-conviction information obtained from the Department of State Police under
+conviction information obtained from the Illinois State Police under

 the provisions of Section 3 of the